ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 09:13 [[start:553548][end:561660]] It's not geometric, it doesn't assume an embedding in space and this will become critically important later on.
 [[start:562030][end:573790]] And the operation of that TQFT [Topological Quantum Field Theory] requires a clock tick or it incorporates a tick of this internal clock.
-[[start:574370][end:592530]] And we can do this because we were able to prove--James Glazebrook and Antonino Marciano and I [2022, The Free Energy Principles Induces Neuromorphic Development] --were able to prove last year that we can always represent a quantum reference frame as a topological quantum field theory.
+[[start:574370][end:592530]] And we can do this because we were able to prove--James Glazebrook and Antonino Marciano and I [(2022) Sequential measurements, topological quantum field theories, and topological quantum neural networks]--were able to prove last year that we can always represent a quantum reference frame as a topological quantum field theory.

 09:52 [[start:592690][end:599526]] And this just illustrates the two kinds of transformations between quantum reference frames that are important.
 [[start:599628][end:622730]] We can take one and divide it into two pieces that commute or we can take a two-part reference frame and we can swap in another part that doesn't commute with the part that we've swapped it in for but that does commute with the remainder of the reference frame.